Support for families

 All social and sporting facilities are available to residential partners who register as an Associate Member of WCSA.
 They should obtain a Catering Card from the Porters' Lodge, which will also give access to the back gate of College.
 Users of the College Gym must register personal access to the gym annually, and because residential partners don't have a personal University Card, they may obtain access to the gym by borrowing a guest card from the Porter's Lodge when they wish to use the gym.

-The College Library is reserved for students, but other than that residential partners are regarded as full participants in College life.
+Residential partners are regarded as full participants in College life.
 All social and sports events that are free to Wolfson members are also free to residential partners who are Associate Members of WCSA.
+They also have access to the Library study space; please write directly to Laura, the Librarian, to receive a temporary access card.

 For couples with no children, we have several options — the larger rooms in some of the houses on site, or double studio flats and large double flats in the accommodation blocks.
 These rooms all have double, king-size, beds.